she-fa/speech-based-AD-diagnosis/README.md

 This repository aims to document the introduce a topological data analysis (TDA) approach to improve the measurement score in the pilot study.
 In this repository, the speech data is obtained from a pilot project of a start-up in Warszawa, Poland.
 The speech data consists of 10 soundwaves (.wav file) of a vowel 'a' sound.
-Unfortunately, the data is not open-source.
+Unfortunately, the .wav data is not open-source.

 In this repository, you will find the following:
 1) ```feature_extraction```: The first step.
 A code to convert the raw dataset into all TDA features.
 Resulting in a file *result_tda.tsv* which will be used in the next step.